 If you’re interested in learning more about medical assistant programs in Nevada, you’ve come to the right place!
 There are a variety of different certificates, diplomas and degree programs to choose from in this state.

-- There are 8 two year institutions, which is almost equal to the national average of 33
+- There are 7 two year institutions, compared to the national average of 33.

 What are the medical assisting job and earning statistics from Nevada?